-Born in Mortlake, London, 1958.
+Born in Mortlake, London.
 A printmaker working in a small village in Kent and on the North Norfolk coast.

-Max Angus is an elected member of The Society of Wildlife Artists (SWLA) and has also been appointed as Treasurer for the Society.
+Max Angus is an elected member of The Society of Wildlife Artists (SWLA).
+Also, serving as part of the SWLA Council since 2013.
 The SWLA is one of the art societies represented by the Federation of British Artists (FBA), The Mall Galleries, London.

 The St Cuthbert’s Paper Mill Award

 The artwork can also be seen in friendly independent galleries in Kent, Cambridge, Suffolk and Norfolk.
 The galleries are listed on the Gallery Page.

 Max Angus and the linocuts have also been featured within various magazines including Artist & Illustrator, Kent Life, BBC Wildlife and The Birdwatch magazine.

 The linocut images have also been published as greeting cards by The RSPB, Art Angel Publishers, Orwell Press, and The Dry Red Press.

 Some linocuts and a few images of the studio have been included within the Mascot Media publications: